Meet "The Guv": India's new central bank chief gets rock star welcome

 “Rajan means business, but most of his measures are just statements of intent, especially in the light of government finances being so precarious,” said G. Chokkalingam, managing director and chief investment officer at Centrum Wealth Management.

-The “Governator” also struck a note of scepticism, tweeting: “Hope you enjoyed all the measures that I have just announced.
+The “Governator” also struck a note of skepticism, tweeting: “Hope you enjoyed all the measures that I have just announced.
 Now please wait for a decade before they are in full effect.”

-(Additional reporting by Suvashree Dey Choudhury in Mumbai; Editing by John Chalmers and Neil Fullick)
+Additional reporting by Suvashree Dey Choudhury in Mumbai; Editing by John Chalmers and Neil Fullick